 Crystal ball gazing is not easy.
 Each year I predict that I will get fit and the England test cricket team will have a resurgence in form.
-Each year these fail to come true, but that doesn’t stop me finding the shreds of evidence I need to make the same prediction for the following year.
-With the caveat that fortune telling is hard, we thought we would take the time to review some of the top FinTech predictions for 2019, how they played out and what this might mean for 2020.
+Each year these fail to come true, but that doesn’t stop me from finding the shreds of evidence I need to make the same prediction for the following year.
+With the caveat that fortune-telling is hard, we thought we would take the time to review some of the top FinTech predictions for 2019, how they played out and what this might mean for 2020.

 Prediction 1 – Blockchain recovers in 2019

 2019 was a big year for blockchain, following the crypto losses of 2018.
 A series of big announcements followed:

 - JP Morgan backing blockchain with the announcement of JPM Coin

 - Samsung launching the S10 with a built-in Crypto wallet

 - The technology continued to expand outside of finance and grew, in areas such as identity, provenance and asset and content management, where it continues to gain traction

 Though perhaps the biggest story of the year was the trials and tribulations of Facebook’s Libra initiative.

 Verdict – Bang on!
 While many predicted that 2019 would be the year Blockchain goes mainstream, I believe we are still ~5 years off it being a technology that has mass adoption.
 However, 2019 was a year that the technology showed progress and recovery and moved out of the valley of disillusionment.